-Pupils who leave the site during the school day do so only with the written permission of a parent/carer and are collected by an authorised adult where appropriate.
+Pupils who leave the site during the school day do so only with the written or verbal permission of a parent/carer and are collected by an authorised adult where appropriate.
 School should be notified by the parents/carers regarding whom they have authorised for this task.
+The parent collecting the child will sign the child out on the ipad in the reception area.